shashidhar-N-18/DDoS-Attack-Simulation/README.markdown

-# DDoS Simulation and Detection with Proof of Work
+# DDoS Simulation and Detection with Proof of Work(Mininet)

 ## Overview
 This project simulates a DDoS attack using Mininet, captures network traffic, extracts features with nfstream, clusters traffic to identify attackers using KMeans, and applies a Proof of Work (PoW) mechanism with dynamic difficulty to mitigate attacks.
 Reputation scores are maintained for IPs, and results are visualized.